sahil-rawat/sahil-rawat.github.io/_posts/2021-07-27-INTRO-TO-C-X.md

 And those values in hex do match up to the values (in decimal) that we wrote out.

 But now let's try to read them back in with a different program.
-This one will open the file for binary reading ("rb" mode) and will read the bytes one at a time in a loop.
+This one will open the file for binary reading (“rb” mode) and will read the bytes one at a time in a loop.

 fread() has the neat feature where it returns the number of bytes read or 0 on EOF.
 So we can loop until we see that, printing numbers as we go.